henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

     GR -->>- D: Returns cloze phrase question

-    D ->>+ GR: User chooses cloze phrase questions answer GR -->>+ D: User is shown their answer illustrated in the story
+    D ->>+ GR: User chooses cloze phrase questions answer GR -->>+ D: User is shown their answer illustrated in the story and the pharse the user chose is played aloud

 ```